ethereumjs/ethereumjs-client/README.md

 npm link
 ```

-Note: for development purposes you can invoke the client by build with `npm run build:node` and
+Note: for development purposes you can invoke the client with `npm run client:start`
-then run `node ./dist/bin/cli.js`.

 **Running the Client**